dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 ### OAuth authorization

-See the Snowflake [docs](https://docs.snowflake.com/en/user-guide/oauth-snowflake-overview) for information about configuring OAuth.
+See the Snowflake [docs](https://docs.snowflake.com/en/user-guide/oauth-snowflake-overview) for configuring OAuth.
 Your Snowflake admin needs to generate an [OAuth token](https://community.snowflake.com/s/article/HOW-TO-OAUTH-TOKEN-GENERATION-USING-SNOWFLAKE-CUSTOM-OAUTH) for your configuration to work.

 The OAUTH_REDIRECT_URI you provide in Snowflake is `http://localhost:PORT_NUMBER`.
 For example, `http://localhost:8080`.